SusithD/Tesla-Desktop-Application/README.md

 1. Clone the repository to your local machine using `git clone`.
 2. Open the project in Visual Studio.
 3. Build and run the application.
+4. The database query for the application can be found in the database folder.

 ## Contributing